nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 I had to remove some columes i dont need in my analysis.
 Ihad to delete rows with negative values in duration column.

-# BUSINESS QUESTIONS
+## BUSINESS QUESTIONS
 1- How do casual and  member riders use Cyclistic Bike Share diferently.
 2- Why would casual rides buy annual Cyclistic  memberships.
 3-How can Cyclistic use digital media to influence casual riders to become members.
  For this project ,I will focouse on the first busnis question and then i will do the second and thierd one.
-# STEP 1

-##Data Preparation
+## Data Preparation

 In the initial data preparation phase, Iperformed the following tasks:

-Data has been downloaded(12 Csv files) and copies have been stored securely on my computer.
+Data has been downloaded(12.Csv files were downloaded from 1 jan 2020 to 31 Dec 2020) and copies have been stored securely on my computer. these files were import to R Studio using read_csv function .The 12 downloaded  Csv files were merged into a master Data named *all_trips*

+##Data Processing
+ Iused  RStudio Desktop  as the data processing tool. the master data was fed into the software as a data sourse and transfomed .
-The 12 downloaded  Csv files were merged into a master Data named *all_trips* Handling missing values.
+ Handling missing values.
  Data cleaning and formatting.
  Exploratory Data Analysis

-##Data Processing
-R  @ RStudio was used as the data processing tool. the master data was fed into the software as a data sourse and transfomed .

 ##Data Analysis